-DNA fingerprinting is a powerful tool in determining the identity and uniqueness of a human line.
+for human cell lines-DNA fingerprinting is a powerful tool in determining the identity and uniqueness of a human line.
 Short tandem repeat (STR) profiling establishes a DNA fingerprint for every human cell line and may be used as a record of the line.
-STR profiling, as performed by ATCC, uses multiplex PCR to simultaneously amplify the amelogenin gene and seventeen polymorphic markers, including the most informative polymorphic markers in the human genome.
+ATCC STR profiling uses multiplex PCR to simultaneously amplify the amelogenin gene and eight of the most informative polymorphic markers in the human genome.
 The pattern of repeats results in a unique STR identity profile for each cell line analyzed.
 The profile can be used as a baseline for comparison with future tests.
-ATCC uses the Promega PowerPlex 18D system and the ThermoFisher Scientific GeneMapper ID-X v1.2 software for analysis of the amplicons.
+ATCC uses the Promega PowerPlex[®] 1.2 system and the Applied Biosystems Genotyper 2.0 software for analysis of the amplicons.